FAQs & Fees

 Can I do therapy when I'm on vacation?

-Unfortunately, no. Each state has their own rules about being licensed and I am only licensed in the Commonwealth of Virginia at this time.
+Unfortunately, no. Each state has their own rules about being licensed and I am currently only licensed in the Commonwealth of Virginia.
 You must be physically in Virginia for every session.
-I will confirm and note your physical location at the start of every session.
+I will confirm and document your physical location at the start of every session.

 Do you prescribe medication?